fhermeni/benchmarks-tdsc/README.md

 is used by the slave to process the workload.
 Launch them directly to get the options.

 If this benchmark is run on the Grid'5000 platform, the scripts `g5k-*` can be used on a master node to process the workload automatically.
-The following command run the benchmark related to the filter optimization.
+The following command run all the benchmarks.
 It uses the workload inside `wkld-tdsc` and stores the result inside the folder `output`.
-The other benchmarks are _constraints_, _parts_, _availability_.

-   $ ./bench-g5k.sh filter wkld-tdsc output
+   $ ./g5k-bench-all.sh  wkld-tdsc output

 Exploiting the benchmarks
 -------------------------